nclwater/FIRM2/FILEFORMATS.md

 This agent produces someone who has kids and a job.
-They start at home (which is randomly assigned from the list of residential buildings) and then at 7:45 with a standard deviation (SD) of 5 minutes vehicles appear at their home and drive to a school.
+They start at home (which is randomly assigned from the list of residential buildings) and then at 7:45 with a standard deviation (SD) of 5 minutes vehiclesCodes appear at their home and drive to a school.
 They spend 5 minutes, with SD=1 minute at the school before 90% of them (0.9) head to a non-residential building that is not a shop, the remaining 10% (0.1) head to a randomly selected shop and then after